bogdan-the-great/fff/README.md

 # fff (*Fucking Fine File-Manager*)

+# POSIX branch where I try to make this program POSIX compliant!
+EXPECT BREAKING CHANGES!

 ### This fork is meant to make fff a more feature-rich file manager, but at cost of raw speed.

 <a href="https://asciinema.org/a/qvNlrFrGB3xKZXb6GkremjZNp" target="_blank"><img src="https://asciinema.org/a/qvNlrFrGB3xKZXb6GkremjZNp.svg" alt="img" height="210px" align="right"/></a>